 About Edible Reading

 Edible Reading started in 2013 for two simple reasons.
-One was that I wanted to know where was good to eat out in Reading and I realised that in the absence of any blogs, reliable TripAdvisor reviews or a credible local paper I’d just have to do it myself.
-The other was that I got frustrated with people dismissing Reading as a little more than a town of chain restaurants, when I knew that under the surface there was more to it than that.
+One was that I wanted to know where was good to eat out in Reading and I realised that in the absence of any blogs, reliable online reviews or a credible local paper I’d have to do it myself.
+The other was that I got frustrated with people dismissing Reading as a little more than a town of chain restaurants, when I knew that there was more to it than that.

 Well, like they said in Field Of Dreams, if you build it they will come.
-Fortunately I did build it, and years later enough of you come to justify me still visiting restaurants, reviewing them and writing about it here using my not-at-all-scientific patented ER rating system.
-Other review sites have come, gone, announced comebacks and been mothballed, but nearly a decade on I’m still here (sorry about that).
+Fortunately I did build it, and a decade later enough of you come to justify me still visiting restaurants, reviewing them and writing about it here using my not-at-all-scientific patented ER rating system.
+The local paper has closed, its website too, and other review sites have come, gone, announced comebacks and been mothballed.
+But after all this time, I’m still here.

-The thing is, though, it’s not just restaurants we can be proud of.
+It’s not just restaurants we can be proud of, though.
 Reading has a terrific craft beer scene that punches far above its weight, a coffee culture that puts many nearby towns and cities to shame, an incredible permanent street food site and plenty of imaginative local producers and retailers.
-The food and drink scene in Reading has never been better than it is today.

 It’s not all amazing – we still have more Caffe Neros than you can shake a stick at, and for every Bakery House that opens there seems to be an equal and opposite Comptoir Libanais.
-But for nine years everything has moved in the right direction, and in conjunction with a developing food culture we have a brilliant cultural scene, with excellent theatrical productions and independent theatre companies, a flourishing Fringe Festival and a class-leading arts centre.
+Some high profile independent closures demonstrate that there’s still some way to go, as do the American chains which still pop up in Reading like a bad smell.
+But for ten years everything has moved broadly in the right direction, and in conjunction with a developing food culture we have a brilliant cultural scene, with excellent theatrical productions, independent theatre companies and a class-leading arts centre.

 If you want to get involved you can email me or follow me on Twitter, Facebook or Instagram.
 And if you want to know a little more about me, you can read this interview from 2017 or this one from 2020.
-Hope you enjoy reading, and look forward to hearing from you!
+I hope you enjoy reading (and, for that matter, Reading).

 12 thoughts on “About Edible Reading